 With only five days in hand, to travel this attraction loaded-city (despite its small size, Hong Kong can be overwhelming) I jam-packed my days with as much as possible.
-I planned on trying the strange and popular food, going on hikes, exploring street markets and doing whatever else was suggested by other travel blogs out there, keeping in mind the most important thing: a limited time of 5 days, and rush!
+I planned on trying the strange and popular food, going on hikes, exploring street markets and doing whatever else was suggested by other travel blogs out there, keeping in mind the most important thing: a limited time of 5 days!

-So out of those 5-day dedicated strolling in Hong Kong, I’ve created an ideal Hong Kong travel guide for people with even shorter time in hand.
+So out of those 5-day dedicated strolling in Hong Kong, I’ve created an ideal Hong Kong travel guide for people with an even shorter time in hand.

 Three Day Travel Itinerary For Hong Kong

 After a 4 hour flight from Kolkata, I arrived in Hong Kong at 7:50 in the morning — a perfect time to dump my bags in the hotel and start exploring the city.
 Thanks to comfortable seating in the blissful economy class of Cathay Dragon I was well-rested.
 Though a couple of hours of a nap would have been amazing, Hong Kong felt too promising to be wasting any time.

 Read about my experience with Cathay Pacific — the flag carrier of Hong Kong and why I recommend it.